May I ask you a few questions to determine your best health care options?

 Hello, I’m Melissa Shaw, CFP® owner of Accent Insurance Brokerage.
 I can help you figure out the U.S. health insurance maze.
 There are a lot of changes happening right now, as we implement the Patient Protection and Affordable Care Act, also known as PPACA, ACA and Obamacare.

-Starting in January 2014, the ACA required that most U.S. citizens and legal residents be enrolled in health coverage that meets minimum essential standards.
+In January 2014, the ACA required that most U.S. citizens and legal residents be enrolled in health coverage that meets minimum essential standards.
 Those who do not have coverage may have to pay a penalty.
 This is to ensure that people can take advantage of the health and financial benefits of insurance, but also to make it possible to implement many of the insurance market reforms included in the Affordable Care Act.

 The initial ACA open enrollment ran from October 1, 2013 to March 31, 2014, whereby guarantee issue individual insurance was offered by insurance companies and California Exchange, the Covered CA. If you're not in Open Enrollment, you will not be able to get coverage unless you experience a Qualifying Event.
 Dental applications may continue to be submitted after Open Enrollment ends.
-Open Enrollment for 2016 plans opens November 1, 2015 and runs to February 1, 2016.

 With the Affordable Care Act, guarantee-issue coverage is available in the individual marketplace with effective dates of 1/1/2015 and later.
 If you are not going to take advantage of the tax credits, or you are not eligible for the tax credits, then you can buy your coverage outside the EXCHANGE. if you need Medi-Cal or tax credits to help pay for coverage, then Covered CA can help you.